okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * If your logo isn't square, consider using your website favicon.
 Alternatively, you can use the first letter of your app wordmark and convert it to a square image.

 * You can use a slightly non-square icon, but consider the scaling that occurs when your logo resizes to fit a 200 x 200 pixel area.
-If you have more logo questions, contact the [OIN team](mailto:oin@okta.com).

 <div class="full">